Shoutout to Stefan over at StreamMentor for the guest post!

 Things to consider before purchasing the mic.

-You do realise you can’t just walk into a store and buy the first mic you see, right?
+You do realize you can’t just walk into a store and buy the first mic you see, right?

 First, you need to think about how you want to make your podcast happen.